Skip to main content

 Bilateral relations

-Australia and Romania established diplomatic relations in 1968, marking 55 years of bilateral relations in 2023.
+Australia and Romania established diplomatic relations in 1968.

-The relationship between Australia and Romania is built on community ties and a like-minded approach to a range of global issues, including international security, cyber, disarmament, non-proliferation and international criminal law.
+The relationship between Australia and Romania is built on community ties and a like-minded approach to a range of global issues, including international security, cyber, disarmament and non-proliferation.
 Australia and Romania are both committed to international peace and security, including through our respective contributions to UN peacekeeping missions.
-Romania has been representing Australia's consular interests in Syria since 2013.
+Romania has represented Australia's consular interests in Syria since 2013.

 Our people-to-people ties are reinforced by the 15,268 people born in Romania in Australia and 28,103 Australian residents of Romanian descent, as of the 2021 Australian census.